juice-shop/pwning-juice-shop/appendix/solutions.md

     request.
 Alternatively you can set the `token` cookie to the JWT which be used to populate any future request with that header.

-### Perform a (DoS-like) Remote Code Execution that would occupy the server for over 2 seconds
+### Perform a Remote Code Execution that would keep a less hardened application busy forever

 1. By manual or automated URL discovery you can find a [Swagger](https://swagger.io) API documentation hosted at